Evil Queen: Other works

 Marius Petipa and Arseny Koreshchenko's 1903 ballet The Magic Mirror, melds the Brothers Grimm tale with the Russian variant The Tale of the Dead Princess and the Seven Knights, which features no magic elements.
 After the evil deeds of the envious Queen (originally played by Marius Petipa's daughter Marie Petipa) against the Princess are exposed and the King threatens her with imprisonment, she has an attack of insanity, admits what she ordered be done and falls dead.

 In Robert Walser's 1904 opera Schneewittchen (and João César Monteiro's 2000 film Branca de Neve based on it), the fairy tale is subverted.
 The story begins when adolescent, weak Prince revives Snow White, but instead of marrying her, he falls in love with her mother (not stepmother here), the beautiful Queen.
-The Prince is led to believe the villain being the apple poisoning is the Huntsman, who too is the Queen's lover, while the King is oblivious of everything.
-The story centers on the conflict between the Queen and Snow White, and ends when the two make peace at last, and conspire to convince the King that he is not being cucked.
+The Prince is led to believe the villain responsible for the apple poisoning is the Huntsman, who too is the Queen's lover, while the King is oblivious of everything.
+The story centers on the conflict between the Queen and Snow White, and ends when the two make peace at last, and conspire to convince the King that he is not being cuckolded.